uohzxela/wordbase-solver/README.md

 # wordbase-solver

-OpenCV for image processing
+OpenCV used for image processing
-* Simple thresholding
+* Simple threshold
 * Finding contours

-Tesseract for optical character recognition
+Tesseract used for optical character recognition
 * pytesseract library

 Progress: 40% (Able to extract all letters accurately from a static image)